-A Secret Handshake is a gesture used in greeting between two members of a secret society, or a private club, or a covert organization as a means to identify themselves to one another.
+A Secret Handshake is a gesture used in greeting between two members of a secret society, a private club, a covert organization as a means to identify themselves to one another, or merely something shared between two best friends.
 In comedies, this secret handshake will be so long and involved that its utterly unlikely anyone would actually perform it for real.
-This can be Played for Laughs
+This can be Played for Laughs in two ways:

 Note that the Secret Handshake doesn't have to be an actual handshake, but can be any sort of identifying hand gesture.